-One of the top priorities after you land will be setting up your electronic links to the rest of the world so you can check in with home, start chasing job opportunities and find out what’s happening in your new community.
+One of the top priorities after you land will be setting up your electronic links to the rest of the world so you can check in with home, start chasing job opportunities and find out what is happening in your new community.

-You’ll need to get your mobile phone working and get connected to Internet.
-You’ll also want to get access to TV, radio and news.
+You will need to get your mobile phone working and get connected to the internet.
+You will also want to get access to TV, radio and news.

-Since you’re planning to be in New Zealand a while, you’ll need a local SIM card.
-So if you’re bringing your phone with you, make sure it’s unlocked before you leave!
+As you are planning to be in New Zealand a while, you will need a local SIM card.
+So if you are bringing your phone with you, make sure it is unlocked before you leave!

-There are a number of network providers to choose from, all offering lots of different plans.
+There are a number of network providers to choose from in New Zealand, all offering lots of different plans.
 It can get quite confusing so give yourself some time to shop around.

 Many new arrivals say they find calls in New Zealand relatively expensive, but texting very cheap.
 You can get mobile data in most places, though 3G data can be expensive.
 In some remote areas, you can only get 2G.
 The latest 4G networks cover many major population centres and are being rolled out further.

 It is best to check direct with the mobile phone network providers.
 There are four main ones - Spark (formerly Telecom), Vodafone, 2degrees and Skinny.

 Most short-term accommodation in New Zealand comes with Wi-Fi that you can use to access the internet - but not all.
 Make sure you check before you make a booking.

 If they do not have Wi-Fi, there are a number of ways you can access internet on the go while you are out exploring and job hunting .